This milk and honey bread comes together so quick and easy, it’s the perfect treat for weekends. And it will make your house smell so good too!

 Once the dough is done rising, you’ll be able to press into it with your finger and see an indentation.
 That’s how you’ll know it’s done rising.

 The next step before baking is to punch it down.
-You want to put the dough straight up and down with the goal of pressing it evenly into the bowl.
-3-4 punches should do the job.
+You want to punch the dough straight up and down with the goal of pressing it evenly into the bowl.
+4-5 punches should do the job.

-Carefully handle the dough when you place it into your bread pan.
-You’ll want to flip it over so that the smooth part that was in the bottom of the bowl becomes the top of your loaf.
-Try not to press into it so you don’t have a lumpy looking loaf.
+Carefully handle the dough when you place it into your greased bread pan.
+You’ll want to flip your dough over so that the smooth part that was in the bottom of the bowl becomes the top of your loaf.
+Try not to press into the dough when you handle it of you will end up with a lumpy looking loaf.

 Don’t forget to grease your bowl and your bread pan!

-Your dough will be sticky so to easily get it out of the bowl, make sure you grease it.
+Your dough will be sticky so to easily get it out of the bowl, make sure you grease it first.
 Same with baking your bread in the pan.
 Once it bakes, it will be difficult to get out of the pan if you forget to grease it!
-You can use cooking oil or butter to grease both things.
+You can use cooking oil or butter to grease both things and be generous with it, taking the oil all the way up the sides of the pan (and bowl).
+Too little oil will make it difficult to remove the loaf from the pan later.

 Use a bread knife to slice your bread.

 For a long time I didn’t own a bread knife.
 I finally got one and it makes a world of difference!
 A bread knife is long and serrated so you can saw through a loaf of even the most tender bread without squishing it.
+This bread in particular is very light so I highly recommend slicing it with a long, serrated bread knife.
 Shop bread knives on Amazon

-You can use all purpose flour of bread flour.
+You can use bread flour or all purpose flour.

 I recommend bread flour for a more chewy and soft bread-like texture.
 However, you can use all purpose flour if that’s all you have.
-The bread will be a bit more stiff and dense but will still taste great!
+The bread will be a bit more stiff and dense but will still taste great with a subtle milk and honey flavor!

 Toast and spread with butter.
 Yum!